pydio/encoding/README.md

 # encoding

-Basic tool for fixing mixed NFC/NFD encoding
+Basic tool for fixing mixed NFC/NFD encoding.
+Will walk recursively throughout a folder and detect NFD encoded filenames.
+If not in dry-run mode, it will rename them to using NFC normalization form.
+Not working on MacOSX, as MacOSX always store filenames in NFD.

 ## Usage